spectro30/docs/docs/guides/mongodb/volume-expansion/sharding.md

 mongodbopsrequest.ops.kubedb.com/mops-volume-exp-shard created
 ```

 #### Verify MongoDB shard volumes expanded successfully

-If everything goes well, `KubeDB` enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MongoDB` object and related `StatefulSets` and `Persistent Volumes`.

 Let's wait for `MongoDBOpsRequest` to be `Successful`.
 Run the following command to watch `MongoDBOpsRequest` CR,

 ```console
 $ kubectl get mongodbopsrequest -n demo